only4kaustav/xamppPhpVersionSwitcher/README.md

 STEP 8 : Place this switcher folder anywhere in your machine

+STEP 9 : Specify absolute path of installed "xampp" folder(e.g. c:\xampp\ , trailing slash should be there) in "php_switch\xampp_path.txt".
+You can find this file inside this tool.
+There should not be any other line in this txt file, after this folder path placement.

-STEP 9 : Double click on phpSwitcher.bat and input as required
+STEP 10 : Double click on phpSwitcher.bat and input as required